 Leather is much different because it can absorb water through a busted seam or tiny crack.
 When that happens, you let it dry, and it compresses and retakes its original form.
 You get more longevity from the shoe as a result.

 If you’re like most people, the thought of saving money makes you intrigued instantly.
 It’s in our nature to want to spend as little as possible to get what we want.

 Leather shoes tend to look better and better as time goes on, but the sole is going to get damaged with time.
-It’s usually easy to find a reputable cobbler who can re-sole the shoe at low prices.
+It’s usually easy to find a reputable cobbler who can re-sole your shoes at a reasonable price.
 It will cost less than what it would be to replace the footwear, and you’ll get many more years of use with the new sole.